sreza93/RevTest/README.md

 	  This will be a recurring theme: other tools you need to use also work better on a Linux/BSD or Mac platform.
 You are training to be a professional, switch to a professional OS.
 I understand that you may have some programs on Windows that you prefer to use, but that can be easily managed through the use of a VM: you can setup VMWare, or VirtualBox (free) or Qemu (free) with your favorite version of windows and use it when you need to.
 No, you do not need to buy a Mac - a laptop running elementary OS or Manjaro or Ubuntu or Debian (pick any) will do just fine.
 Modern Linux distros mostly work out of the box.

 1. A professional LaTeX IDE.
 There are a lot of really good ones, and the choice is a matter of your taste.
 I have been partial to [Atom](https://atom.io) in recent past, but have used [Kile](https://cgit.kde.org/kile.git/) and [Emacs](https://www.gnu.org/software/emacs/) in the past with excellent results.
-Emacs is an extremely powerful behemoth of an editor (and many other things) that I used with LaTeX (and Fortran, Matlab, etc., especially during my own PhD) for years, and have now resumed using.
+Emacs is an extremely powerful behemoth of an editor (and many other things) that I used with LaTeX (and Fortran, Matlab, etc., especially during my own PhD) for years, and have now resumed using (the name of the emacs package to install is called AucTeX).
+If you want a copy of my .emacs, ask.
 There are many others that I have not used - pick any that works with your LaTeX installation.
 Get good at it.

 1. A working Zotero account.
 You must have the following installed/configured: